top of page

 RIO DE JANEIRO • SÃO PAULO • CURITIBA • BELO HORIZONTE

-The 11th edition of the festival was especially notable for its itinerancy, maintaining its position as one of the main music festivals in Brazil.
-The interaction between artists and audience was exceptional, with a special appearance by Di Ferrero, who took to the stage during the CPM 22 show in São Paulo, resulting in unique collaborations and unforgettable moments.
+The 11th edition of the festival was especially memorable for its touring format, reaffirming its status as one of Brazil’s leading music festivals.
+The interaction between artists and the audience was exceptional, with a special highlight being Di Ferrero’s guest appearance during CPM 22’s show in São Paulo, resulting in unique collaborations and unforgettable moments.

-The festival provided several amenities and services to the public present at the indoor and open air stages: exclusive Jack Daniel's bars selling shots and drinks, as well as two food courts with food trucks, bars, areas with chairs and benches, and an exclusive area for people with disabilities.
+The festival offered a variety of amenities and services to the audience during both the indoor and open-air stages: exclusive Jack Daniel’s bars serving shots and cocktails, two food courts with food trucks, bars, rest areas with chairs and benches, and a dedicated area for people with disabilities.

-In every city, fans had a store to check out with items from the festival and the artists, as well as activations from the festival (including the famous illuminated guitar) and sponsors (themed posters, the high chair and the Jack Daniel's sound wall).
+In every city, fans could enjoy a merchandise shop with festival and artist items, as well as activations from the festival (including the iconic illuminated guitar) and sponsors (themed posters, the giant Jack Daniel’s chair, and the Jack Daniel’s sound wall).

 THE BRANDS AT THE 11th EDITION OF THE FESTIVAL